dascentral/nextjs-scaffold/README.md

 #### Storybook

 When using Storybook, I prefer to keep stories listed alongisde their component counterpart.
-As a result, the Storybook configuration looks stories within `/components` as opposed to `/stories `.
+As a result, the Storybook configuration looks for stories within `/components` as opposed to `/stories `.